LeoVerto/colour-converter-keras/README.md

 ## Findings
 Disclaimer: None of these very properly verified by more than one test run.

+* SGD doesn't really work, most training attempts wouldn't even remotely resemble any optimization
-* SGD doesn't work at all (probably doesn't like the output format), Adam however works quite well
+* Adam however works quite well
 * Squared mean loss compared to mean loss trades off initial training speed for better accuracy in the long run
 * The output layer should be activated linearly (translates well to LAB output range)